SKrotkih/eMia-React-Native/README.md

 or

 Open the project (root directory) in Visual Studio Code (VCS).
 Add extension React Native Tools the the VSC
 Add "Debug iOS" and "Debug Android" (reactnative type ) into the launch.json In VSC you can debug Java Script code.

 In VSC run Main Menu -> Run -> Start Debugging (F5)

-The App shoud start
+The App should start

 <img src="https://user-images.githubusercontent.com/2775621/81370480-f208a580-90fd-11ea-8482-5718e9b518c5.png" alt="eMia is launched" style="width: 690px;" />